 Despite the advent of spring, his chamber was cold.
 Warmth was a rare thing in the Idris Highlands, coveted and enjoyed, for it lingered only briefly each summer.
 His chambers were stark, after Idris customs.
 There was a beauty to simplicity.
 Even a king had no right to display arrogance by ostentation.

 Dedelin stood by his window, looking out into his courtyard.
 The palace was small, by the world’s standards--only a single story high, with a peaked wooden roof and squat stone walls.
-It was large by Idris standards, though, and in his opinion, it bordered on flamboyant.
+It was large by Idris standards, and in his opinion, it bordered on flamboyant.
 This could be forgiven, however, for the palace was not only his home, but a meeting hall and center of operations for the entire kingdom.

-Though the courtyard itself was busy, only one other person stood in the king’s chambers with Dedelin.
+Only one other person stood in the king’s chambers with Dedelin.
 The king could see General Yarda out of the corner of his eye.
 The burly man waited, hands clasped behind his back, thick beard tied in three places.

 Dedelin glanced back at the letter.
 The paper was a bright reddish pink, and the garish color stood out on his desk like a drop of blood in the snow.
 The vibrant pink was a color one would never see in Idris, where even a dark brown was sometimes considered too flamboyant.
-In Hallandren, however--which was the source of the letter--such tasteless hues were commonplace.
+In Hallandren, however--center of the world’s dye industry--such tasteless hues were commonplace.

 “Well?”
 Dedelin asked, looking over at Yarda.
 “Do you have any counsel for me?”

 The general shook his head.
 “War is coming, your majesty.
 I fear there is little we can do to stop it.
-Hallendran considers us part of its territory, and the trade passes we control are too tempting a prospect.
-They will attack eventually.”
+Hallandren considers us part of its territory, and our passes to the north are too tempting a prospect.
+They will attack.”

 “Then I shouldn’t send her,” Dedelin said, looking back out his window.
 The courtyard bustled with people in furs and cloaks.
 His palace was also a storage area, marketplace, and working ground, useable by any citizen of the kingdom with proper documentation.

-“We can’t stop the war, your majesty,” Yarda said slowly.
-“But. . .we can slow it.”
+“We can’t stop the war, your majesty.
+But. . .we can slow it.”

 Dedelin turned back.

 Yarda stepped forward, speaking softly.
-“This is not a good time for us, your majesty.
+“This is not a good time for us.
 Our troops still haven’t recovered from that Vendis raiding incident last fall, and with the fires in the granary this winter. . . .”
 Yarda shook his head.
 “We can’t afford to get into a defensive war in the summer.
-The only advantages we have against the Hallandren are the snows and the highlands.
+The only advantages we have against the Hallandren are the snows.
 We can’t let this conflict happen on their terms.
 If we do, we are dead.”

 Dedelin stood quietly.
 The words all made sense.

-But. . .to send them Vivena?
+But. . .to send them Vivenna?
 His heart twisted at the thought.
-His favored daughter, the woman he would--in a perfect world--have left to rule in his place when he died.
+His favored daughter, the woman he would--in a perfect world--have left to rule when he died.
 It seemed such a tragedy.
-He had to struggle to keep his hair under control as it started to curl in reaction to his emotion.
+He had to struggle to keep his hair under control as it started to bleach in reaction to his emotion.

 Yarda joined him beside the window, looking out, leaning one elbow against the side of the frame.
 He was a harsh man born of harsh winters.
-But, he was also as good a man as Dedelin had ever known--a piece of the king had secretly wished to marry Vivena to the general’s own son.
+But, he was also as good a man as Dedelin had ever known--a piece of the king had secretly wished to marry Vivenna to the general’s own son.

 And yet, that was foolishness.
 Dedelin had always known this day would come.
 He’d crafted the treaty himself.
 “If we send her, Yarda,” Dedelin said softly, “we send her to her death.”